 WEST’S BLOCK BUILDING TRANSFORMED INTO ARCHITECTURAL HERITAGE CENTER

-The “Brick Flip”:
+The “Brick Flip”

-In one of many creative steps, however, RHW’s Ian Robertson had a brainstorm one morning.
+In one of many creative steps, RHW’s Ian Robertson had a brainstorm one morning.
 He said “How often do we stand inside the building at look at the clean interior brick surface…why don’t we just take down, clean, and flip the brick?”
 RHW removed a brick at the south wall, adjacent to the N.K.
 West Building to confirm that the West’s Block exterior had not been painted for at least its first decade.
 Ian consulted with Pioneer Waterproofing’s Tom Crawford, our masonry contractor, who said that while this had never been done on such a large scale, there was really no reason why it shouldn’t work.
 All of the brick was taken down and cleaned, and then re-laid to expose the clean interior surface.
 While the brick was “away”, the galvanized metal label moldings at the windows were removed and stripped of paint by RCI Architectural Sheet Metal and structural plywood and steel were applied on the façade.
-The many layers of obscuring paint on the ornate roof cornice were burned away by A1 Custom Paint Removal.
-The badly damaged original standing seam metal roof was replaced to match the original, with donated materials from Pacific Metals.
+The many layers of paint on the ornate roof cornice were burned away by A-1 Custom Paint Removal.
+The badly-damaged original standing-seam metal roof was replaced to match the original, with donated materials from Pacific Metals.
 With the structural plans of Steve Pierson, James G. Pierson Structural Engineers, the 1883 building’s Phase 1 work now met the current seismic code.
 The original storefront entry elements were carefully reproduced in consultation with Dave Talbott’s Architectural Reproductions, and the façade now looked as it had when originally built in 1883.

 The careful investigation of the West’s Block Building continued for the interior and the rest of the exterior.
-Finally, with a good portion of the necessary restoration funds in hand or pledged, in Fall, 2002 the Foundation moved its office operations into downtown space generously donated by John Russell, Russell Development Company, clearing the way for the building’s full transformation.
+Finally, with a good portion of the necessary restoration funds in hand or pledged, in Fall 2002 the Foundation moved its office operations into downtown space generously donated by John Russell, Russell Development Company, clearing the way for the building’s full transformation.

 INNOVATIONS & TRANSFORMATION: 2003 - 2005

 With West’s Block fully vacated, construction budgets and contracts were finalized for full start, as building permits made their way through city reviews.
 Asbestos had been removed in the basement and in various floor tiles throughout.
-Specialized design work for mechanical systems by Harder Mechanical, electrical systems by McCoy Electric – both partners from the Phase 1 work.
+Specialized design work for mechanical systems was done by Harder Mechanical, and electrical systems by McCoy Electric – both partners from the Phase 1 work.
 Well-known facilities lighting expert Benya Lighting Design agreed to donate lighting design services, and long-time supporter Rejuvenation offered to donate all of the building’s lighting.
-Other earlier partners also stepped in – Pacific Metals and Anderson Roofing, RCI Architectural sheet Metals – to complete the standing seam metal roofing on the north façade, and Pioneer Waterproofing completed the larger and impressive “brick flip” on the rest of the building’s walls.
+Other earlier partners also stepped in – Pacific Metals and Anderson Roofing, RCI Architectural sheet Metals – to complete the standing-seam metal roofing on the north façade, and Pioneer Waterproofing completed the larger and impressive “brick flip” on the rest of the building’s walls.

-The original stairway between the main and second floors was largely intact, but dilapidated, except for the lower treads that had been removed in the 1950s when the upper floor was sealed off from use.
+The dilapidated original stairway between the main and second floors was largely intact, except for the lower treads that had been removed in the 1950s when the upper floor was sealed off from use.
 The historic stairway was carefully restored to its original appearance.
 New spindles were turned to match the existing ones for the second floor balustrade, which needed to be raised to meet the requirements of the Americans with Disabilities Act.
 Missing handrails were reproduced for the entire length of the stairway.